QuEraComputing/Bloqade.jl/docs/src/emulation.md

 ```

 Here, we've specified the fixed time step as `dt = 1e-3`.
-If one only expects the final state of the evolution,
-or the intervals between each chosen clock is much larger than the maximum
-step size, then adaptive steps are preferred.
+If one only wants the final state of the evolution or if the intervals between each chosen time are much larger than the maximum step size, then adaptive steps are preferred.

 ### Define the Krylov Emulation Problem